Cchristy212/Group_13/README.md

 # Group_13

+Note: The final analysis files are in the "Final_Presentation" folder.

 As a team we are trying to aid our first client, Brandyn, in his home search We are acting as a consultancy that is establishing a process to analyze housing data Our first step is to collect foundational knowledge about the housing market